 Eqs.\eqref{eq:LoW_Uplus} and \eqref{eq:LoW_Tplus} are applicable to incompressible flows.
-Many existing studies support the law of the wall for velocity distribution \citep{Lee2015, Hoyas2022, Liakopoulos2024} and temperature distribution \citep{Kader1981, Carvin1988, Lee2014, Pirozzoli2016a, Alcantara-Avila2021}.
+Many existing studies support the LoW for velocity distribution \citep{Lee2015, Hoyas2022, Liakopoulos2024} and temperature distribution \citep{Kader1981, Carvin1988, Lee2014, Pirozzoli2016a, Alcantara-Avila2021}.
 However, their accuracy decrease with increasing Mach number due to aerodynamic heating effects and the coupling between velocity and temperature fields.
 According to \citet{Morkovin1962}, the difference between compressible and incompressible turbulence for moderate Mach numbers can be accounted for by taking into consideration of variations in fluid properties.
-Based on this idea, numerous velocity transformations have been established to transform the compressible turbulent velocity profile into its incompressible counterpart \citep{VanDriest1951, Zhang2012, Brun2008, Trettel2016, Patel2016,Griffin2021,Volpiani2020,Lee2023, Younes2023}, thereby validating the compressible law of the wall for velocity.
+Based on this idea, numerous velocity transformations have been established to transform the compressible turbulent velocity profile into its incompressible counterpart \citep{VanDriest1951, Zhang2012, Brun2008, Trettel2016, Patel2016,Griffin2021,Volpiani2020,Lee2023, Younes2023, Zhu2024}, thereby validating the compressible LoW for velocity.

 In order to describe the temperature profile in compressible boundary layers, two primary strategies have been explored in the literature.
 The first one involves developing a temperature-velocity relation (TV-relation), where the mean temperature is expressed as a function of the mean velocity.
 The second strategy focuses on establishing a temperature transformation, analogous to the idea of velocity transformation.